JeremieGince/AutoMLpy/README.md

 ## Visualization

-You can visualize the optimization with a interactive html file.
+You can visualize the optimization with an interactive html file.

 ```python